LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

-   The counter includes the sum of the number of nonlinear solver failures (see :c:func:`ERKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ERKStepSetRelaxBoundFactor`).
+   The counter includes the sum of the number of nonlinear solver failures (see :c:func:`ERKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ERKStepSetRelaxLowerBound` and :c:func:`ERKStepSetRelaxUpperBound`).

    :param arkode_mem: the ERKStep memory structure
    :param fails: the total number of failed relaxation attempts